-The school district will annually provide the following notice to students and parents: The New Hampton Community School District Board of Directors has authorized the use of video cameras on school district buses.
+The New Hampton Community School District Board of Directors has authorized the use of video cameras on school district buses.
 The video cameras will be used to monitor student behavior to maintain order of the school buses to promote and maintain a safe environment.
 Students and parents are hereby notified that the content of the videotapes may be used in a student disciplinary proceeding.
 The content of the videotapes are confidential student records and will be retained with other student records.
 Videotapes will only be retained if necessary for use in a student disciplinary proceeding or other matter as determined necessary by the administration.
 Parents may request to view videotapes of their child if the videotapes are used in a disciplinary proceeding involving their child.